Low FODMAP Snack Solutions

 - Low FODMAP muffins, cookies, and loaves using ingredients such as gluten-free flour, oats, blueberries, pumpkin, zucchini, carrots, and dark chocolate are easy to prepare and can be portioned individually for freezing.

-Find low FODMAP snacks in the grocery store
+Find low FODMAP snacks for IBS in the grocery store

 - Low FODMAP granola bars